n-bock/proespm/README.md

 Contact and Contribution
 -------------------------
-- Found a bug or need a feature: <nicolas.bock@tum.de>
+- Found a bug or improvement: <nicolas.bock@tum.de>